 Yéʼii are attracted to images of themselves, like Narcissus (related to the word narcotic), or like how BOB is attracted to pain and sorrow, or how Batman is attracted to his symbol.
 However, if the portrait of the Yéʼii is captured in something permanent, like a rug, a piece of paper, a mural, or if the sand painting remains on the hogan floor for more than a few hours, the spirits feel trapped, get angry, and will harm instead of help.
 Gods and goddesses are very busy beings, after all.
 For this reason and others, after the child leaves the hogan, the Navajo medicine man destroys the medicine painting.
 He gathers up the pigments (and apparently the sickness) and buries them outside in a place only he will ever know.

 Don’t worry about the yéʼii images in this essay: they are altered to protect us.
 All yéʼii images revealed to outsiders are not what they seem.
-Their true form is kept secret, and the Navajo have no intention of letting outsiders misuse their protective spirits by leaning their signals.
+Their true form is kept secret, and the Navajo have no intention of letting outsiders misuse their protective spirits by learning their signals.
 As Native scholar Andrea Smith points out in Conquest, to know a culture in the Biblical sense is to have sexual relations with it, to rape it, to consume it, to control it.
 “Knowledge” about someone gives you power over that person.
 Withholding knowledge, therefore, is an act of resistance—an act of survivance.
-What yéʼii really look like is none of our business.

 Creamed Corn Walking